View navigation

 Impact

 The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
-We measure the percentage of pupils achieving age related expectations throughout the academic year, put supportive interventions in place if and when needed.
+We measure the percentage of pupils achieving age related expectations throughout the academic year and put supportive interventions in place if and when needed.
 Class teachers use observations to make formative assessments which inform future planning for adult-led activities and ensure that all children build on their current knowledge and skills at a good pace.
 This ensures that children make good progress from their starting points.
 Theimpactof our Early Years approach is that children become independent and curious thinkers who carry with them the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.

 Parents as Partners